Jones leads No. 2 Duke to 73-64 victory over scrappy Ga Tech

 Duke: Played without freshman Wendell Moore Jr., who underwent surgery after breaking his right hand in a victory over Miami last weekend.
 The 6-foot-6 forward will miss extensive time but is expected to return this season.

-Georgia Tech: Michael Devoe, who came into the game leading the Yellow Jackets in scoring at 16.9 points a game, endured a tough night.
+Georgia Tech: Michael Devoe, who came into the game leading the Yellow Jackets in scoring at 16.9 points a game, had a tough night.
 He finished 3 of 11 from the field, including 1 for 6 beyond the arc.
-The one he'll really be kicking himself for was an open 3 that would've given Georgia Tech a 67-66 lead.
-It bounced off the rim and over the backboard.
+The one he'll really be kicking himself for was an open 3 that would've given Georgia Tech a 67-66 lead with less than three minutes to go.
+It clanged off the rim and went high over the backboard.
 The Yellow Jackets went scoreless the rest of the way.

 UP NEXT